Liverpool ONE unveils book corners in partnership with The Reader to help boost literacy across the city

 “For more than 20 years, The Reader has been building a community of Shared Reading groups across the UK and around the world, including two weekly groups at Liverpool ONE.
 Here, people connect and share experiences using stories and poems, creating a fantastic community, so we’re looking forward to expanding our reach.

-“We're incredibly excited to be partnering with Liverpool ONE to bring a selection of our ‘Wonder Bookshelf’ to coffee shops in the heart of Liverpool and offer people the chance to try Shared Reading."
+“We're incredibly excited to be partnering with Liverpool ONE to bring a selection of our ‘Wonder Bookshelf’ to coffee shops in the heart of Liverpool and offer people the chance to try Shared Reading on Thursday 6 March at Bean Coffee Liverpool ONE (10.30am & 1.30pm) and at The Place to Eat at John Lewis & Partners (12pm).”

 Every week, The Reader, which is the UK’s biggest Shared Reading charity, brings people together at Shared Reading groups at its home in Liverpool and across the country.
 Here, people connect and share experiences using stories and poems.
 There is no pressure to talk or read aloud.